mksengun/demoproject/README.md

 ## Architecture

-This project has Model-View-Controller architecture.
+This project has Model-View-Presenter architecture.
 The MVP pattern allows separate the presentation layer from the logic, so that everything about how the interface works is separated from how we represent it on screen.

 ### Visiulation
 ![alt text](http://mksengun.com/mvp.png)